Noah Harlan

-Noah Harlan is an independent film producer and Founder of Two Bulls.
-He produced six feature films, three with director Raphael Nadjari.
-Noah received an Emmy Award in "Advanced Media Interactivity" in 2008.
+Noah Harlan is an independent film producer and Founder of Two Bulls digital studio.
+He has produced or co-produced seven feature films, including three with director Raphael Nadjari: Avanim (2004), Tehilim (2007), and Ce que mes yeux ont vu (2007).
+Harlan received a New England Emmy Award in "Advanced Media Interactivity" in 2008.

 Harlan grew up in Cranbury, New Jersey. graduated from Williams College in 1997 with a degree in Computer Science.
 He also studied at Trinity College (University of Melbourne) and the British American Drama Academy.

 He lives in Manhattan with his wife, author Micol Ostow.